 Is your mechanical clock not running as well as it should?
 Does it stop intermittently or not run at all?
-Chances are there is pivot wear.
+There may be a number of issues with the movement and among them pivot wear.

 A worn pivot or worn pivot hole causes the gear to slowly move away from the pinion and it will eventually stop when the gears no longer mesh properly.
 A clock that is in need of bushings runs erratically or stops altogether.

 If a clock movement is not serviced (cleaned and oiled) routinely there will be wear in the plates of the movement where the pivots come through.
-Worn pivots are typically found in clocks which have been oiled over and over again and not cleaned.
-The new oil frees up the abrasive dirt and keeps grinding away at the steel and the brass bushing hole.
+If new oil is applied over the old il it will free up abrasive dirt and keep grinding away at the steel and the brass bushing hole.
+Worn pivots are typically found in clocks that have been oiled over and over again and not properly cleaned.
+The term “properly cleaned” implies disassembly of the movement, cleaning the parts, addressing wear issues, reassembly, and testing.

-Bushing is an important part of servicing a movement.
 Bushing a clock is one of the most fundamental tasks of the clock-maker.
-Pivot and bushing work work performed correctly will extend the life of a clock movement while ensuring that your clock runs reliably for years.
+Pivot and bushing work performed correctly will extend the life of a clock movement while ensuring that a clock runs reliably for years.